briankendall/QuietYou/SETUP.md

 - Try cleaning the build folder: `⌘⇧K` in Xcode or `xcodebuild clean`

 ### Notifications Aren't Being Closed
-- Check that Accessibility permissions are granted for both QuietYou and QuietYouAgent
+- Check that Accessibility permissions are granted for QuietYouAgent
 - Verify your filter text is configured correctly
 - Make sure the app is running (check menu bar for the icon)

-### App Not Starting at Login
-- Check **System Settings > General > Login Items** to verify it's listed
-- Make sure the app path is `/Applications/QuietYou.app` (not in DerivedData)

 ## Technical Details